 Source: Finder survey by Pollfish of 1846 Canadians, January 2023

-You can still report it, though, to help prevent other people from falling victim.
+However, you can still report it to help prevent other people from falling victim and to help law enforcement gather data and track down scammers.

-If you’ve spotted a scam or been the victim of one, you can report it to the Canadian Anti-Fraud Centre.
-To help spread the word faster, you can also report specific types of scams to the relevant agencies.
+If you’ve spotted a scam or been the victim of one, you should report it to your local police and the Canadian Anti-Fraud Centre.

 Tips to help you avoid crypto scams

-There are plenty of other simple steps you can take to protect yourself against Bitcoin and crypto fraud, such as:
+There are plenty of other simple steps you can take to protect yourself against Bitcoin and crypto fraud.

 Andrew Munro was the global cryptocurrency editor at Finder, covering all aspects of cryptocurrency and the blockchain.
 Andrew has a Bachelor of Arts from the University of New South Wales.
 See full bio